 2nd Offense License Consequences

-Thus, a suspended student is still a student, just as a Driver with a Suspened License still has a License.
-A student who has been expelled is no longer a student, in the same way that a Driver whose License has been Revoked has no License whatsoever.
+Thus, a suspended student is still a student, just as a driver with a suspended license still has a license.
+A student who has been expelled is no longer a student, in the same way that a driver whose license has been revoked has no license whatsoever.

-The most important point to understand as you face a 2nd Offense DUI is that there is NO WAY around this.
-I have been asked this question 10,000 different ways and the answer is always the same: It does not matter how much you need a License, nor does the state care (“how do they expect me to support my family?”) what the fallout is from a License Revocation.
-If you pick up 2 alcohol-related convictions within 7 years, your Driver’s License will be Revoked.
-You will not be able to file a License Appeal for at least 1 year.
+The most important point to understand as you face a 2nd offense DUI and the only way around this is to get into a sobriety court program.
+If an individual facing a 2nd offense DUI is not allowed into a sobriety court program (and there are multiple reasons why that may happen) then there is no way to avoid the license revocation.
+I have been asked this question 10,000 different ways and the answer is always the same: It does not matter how much you need a license, nor does the state care (“how do they expect me to support my family?”) what the fallout is from a license revocation.
+If you pick up 2 alcohol-related convictions within 7 years, your driver’s license will be revoked.
+You will not be able to file a license appeal for at least 1 year.

-Now, for all of that, at the end of that year, lots of other rules govern the License Appeal process.
-First and foremost, the whole point of a License Appeal is to make sure a person has stopped drinking.
-This is a complex area of the Law, and that complexity accounts for my having written well over 180 articles (and counting) on this very subject.
-Before you can begin to worry about the “million little rules” governing License Appeals, however, you first have to be Sober.
-Boiled down, the 2 main rules of a Michigan Driver’s License Restoration Appeal require you to prove, by Clear and Convincing Evidence, that:
+Now, for all of that, at the end of that year, lots of other rules govern the license appeal process.
+First and foremost, the whole point of a license appeal is to make sure a person has stopped drinking.
+This is a complex area of the law, and that complexity accounts for my having written well over 180 articles (and counting) on this very subject.
+Before you can begin to worry about the “million little rules” governing license appeals, however, you first have to be sober.
+Boiled down, the 2 main issues that need to be proven in a Michigan driver’s license restoration appeal are:

 - That your alcohol problem is under control, and

 - That your alcohol problem is LIKELY to remain under control

 The second of these issues is the more difficult to prove.
 It essentially means that you prove you are a safe bet to never drink again.